ibireme/yyjson/doc/API.md

 ```

 ● **YYJSON_READ_ALLOW_TRAILING_COMMAS**<br/>
-Allow single trailing comma at the end of an object or array, for example:
+Allow a single trailing comma at the end of an object or array (non-standard), for example:

 ```
 {